Burgundian (party)

 The Burgundian party was a political allegiance against France that formed during the latter half of the Hundred Years' War.
-The term "Burgundians" refers to the supporters of the Duke of Burgundy, John the Fearless, that formed after the assassination of Louis I, Duke of Orléans.
-Their opposition to the Armagnac party, the supporters of Charles, Duke of Orléans, led to a civil war in the early 15th century, itself part of the larger Hundred Years' War.
+The term "Burgundians" refers to the supporters of the Duke of Burgundy, John the Fearless, that formed after the assassination of Louis I, Duke of Orléans in 1407.
+Their opposition to the Armagnac party, the supporters of Charles I, Duke of Orléans, led to a civil war in the early 15th century, itself part of the larger Hundred Years' War.

 Geography

 The Duke of Burgundy had inherited a large number of lands scattered from what is now the border of Switzerland up to the North Sea.
-The Duchy of Burgundy had been granted as an appanage to Philip the Bold in the 14th century, which was followed by other territories inherited by Philip and his heirs during the late 14th and 15th centuries, including the County of Burgundy (the Franche-Comté), Flanders, Artois and many other domains in what are now Belgium, Luxembourg, the Netherlands and northeastern France.
+The Duchy of Burgundy had been granted as an appanage to Philip the Bold in 1363, which was followed by other territories inherited by Philip and his heirs during the late 14th and 15th centuries, including the County of Burgundy (the Franche-Comté), Flanders, Artois and many other domains in what are now Belgium, Luxembourg, the Netherlands and northeastern France.
 Prosperous textile manufacture in the Low Countries made this among the wealthiest realms in Europe and explained their desire to maintain trade with wool-producing England.